Qonfused/OCE-Build/docs/schema.md

 * Board identifier (from SMBIOS) based on EfiBoot version disables `x86_64` support on an unsupported model if any `i386` variant is supported. `Auto` is not consulted here as the list is not overridable in EfiBoot.
 * `KernelArch` restricts the support to the explicitly specified architecture (when not set to `Auto`) if the architecture remains present in the capabilities.
 * The best supported architecture is chosen in this order: `x86_64`, `i386`, `i386-user32`.
-Unlike macOS~10.7 (where certain board identifiers are treated as `i386` only machines), and macOS~10.5 or earlier (where `x86_64` is not supported by the macOS kernel), macOS~10.6 is very special.
-The architecture choice on macOS~10.6 depends on many factors including not only the board identifier, but also the macOS product type (client vs server), macOS point release, and amount of RAM.
+Unlike Mac OS X~10.7 (where certain board identifiers are treated as `i386` only machines), and Mac OS X~10.5 or earlier (where `x86_64` is not supported by the macOS kernel), Mac OS X~10.6 is very special.
+The architecture choice on Mac OS X~10.6 depends on many factors including not only the board identifier, but also the macOS product type (client vs server), macOS point release, and amount of RAM.
 The detection of all these is complicated and impractical, as several point releases had implementation flaws resulting in a failure to properly execute the server detection in the first place.
-For this reason when `Auto` is set, OpenCore on macOS~10.6 falls back to the `x86_64` architecture when it is supported by the board, as on macOS~10.7.
+For this reason when `Auto` is set, OpenCore on Mac OS X~10.6 falls back to the `x86_64` architecture when it is supported by the board, as on Mac OS X~10.7.
 The 32-bit `KernelArch` options can still be configured explicitly however.

-A 64-bit Mac model compatibility matrix corresponding to actual EfiBoot behaviour on macOS 10.6.8 and 10.7.5 is outlined below.
+A 64-bit Mac model compatibility matrix corresponding to actual EfiBoot behaviour on Mac OS X 10.6.8 and 10.7.5 is outlined below.